tdviet/fedcloudclient/docs/usage.rst

     $ fedcloud site save-config
     Saving site configs to directory /home/viet/.fedcloud-site-config

+After saving site configurations, users can edit and customize them, e.g. remove unaccessible sites, add new VOs and so on.

 * **"fedcloud site list"** : List of existing sites in the site configurations